Knowledge Enhanced Graph Neural Networks for Graph Completion: Experimens

 It turns out that the performance gap between MLP and KeMLP is larger than for KeGNN in comparison to the standalone GNN.
+To explain this observation, we examine how the graph structure affects the prediction performance.
+Therefore, in Figure~\ref{fig:acc_nodedegree} we analyze the accuracy grouped by the node degree for the entire graph for MLP vs. KeMLP and GCN vs. KeGCN.
+The findings for KeGAT are in line with those for KeGCN.
+It is observed that KeMLP performs better compared to MLP as the node degree increases.
+By contrast, when comparing GCN and KeGCN, for both models, the accuracy is observed superior for nodes with a higher degree.

-This can be attributed to the fact that MLP is a simple model that misses information on the graph structure and thus benefits from the prior knowledge provided by the knowledge enhancer.
+This shows that rich graph structure is helpful for the node classification in general.
+Indeed, the MLP is a simple model that misses information on the graph structure and thus benefits from graph structure contributed by KeMLP in the form of binary predicates.
 On the contrary, standalone GNNs can process graph structure by using message passing techniques to transmit learned node representations between neighbors.
-The prior knowledge introduced in the knowledge enhancer is simple: it encodes that two neighbors are likely to be of the same class.
-An explanation of the small performance gap is that the GNNs might have learned to propagate the relevant information across neighbors.
-In other words, the introduced knowledge is redundant.
+The prior knowledge introduced in the knowledge enhancer is simple.
+It encodes that two neighbors are likely to be of the same class.
+An explanation for the small difference in performance is that GNNs may be able to capture and propagate this simple knowledge across neighbors implicitly, using its message passing technique.
+In other words we observe that, in this particular case, the introduced knowledge happens to be redundant for GNNs.
+However, the introduced knowledge significantly improves the accuracy of MLPs.
+In this context, we discuss perspectives for future work in Section~\ref{sec:limits}.

-In addition, it is found that a standalone GNN can yield equal or better performance compared to a KeMLP in some cases.
-As GNNs are more efficient in terms of runtimes in compared to the more complex knowledge enhanced models, equal performance could be achieved faster with a pure neural model (see runtime comparison in Tab. \ref{tab:runtimes} in \ref{sec:results_appendix}).